zetxtech/rdkix/Contrib/fraggle/readme.txt

 It is recommended to run a standard RDK5 similarity alongside Fraggle

-The scripts requires RDKit (www.rdkit.org) be installed and properly configured.
+The scripts requires RDKix (www.rdkit.org) be installed and properly configured.
 Help is available for all the scripts using the -h option

 Step 1